-According to the Company's policy, the Company may only make financial guarantee for the subsidiaries wholly owned by the Company.
-Before December 31, 2020 and December 31, 2019, the Company has never made any endorsements/guarantees.

-(E) The Company adopts following assumptions under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition: If the contract company next day have done the terms there have been

-If the contract payments were past due based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition.
+- According to the Company's policy, the Company may only make financial guarantee for the subsidiaries wholly owned by the Company.
+Before December 31, 2021 and December 31, 2020, the Company has never made any endorsements/guarantees. - © The Company adopts following assumptions under IFRS 9 to assess whether there has been a significant increase in credit risk on that instrument since initial recognition: - If the contract payments were past due based on the terms, there has been a significant increase in credit risk on that instrument since initial recognition.

-- 5 The Company in line with credit risk management procedure, when the counterparty of transaction has financial difficulties, business accidents, restrictions on the acceptance of orders due to legal restrictions, refunds of company bills and any factors (such as fires, earthquakes and natural disasters).
+- © The Company in line with credit risk management procedure, when the counterparty of transaction has financial difficulties, business accidents, restrictions on the acceptance of orders due to legal restrictions, refunds of company bills and any factors (such as fires, earthquakes and natural disasters).
 A default is considered to have occurred in the event that the possibility of recovering the receivable is very low, the default has occurred. - The Company classifies customer's notes receivable, accounts receivable, contract assets and rents receivable in accordance with geographic area, product types, credit rating of customer, collaterals, credit risk on trade and customer types.
-The Company applies the modified approach using provision matrix to estimate expected credit loss under the provision matrix basis.

-- 1 The Company wrote-off the financial assets, which cannot be reasonably expected to be recovered, after initiating recourse procedures.
+The Company applies the modified approach using provision matrix to estimate expected credit loss under the provision matrix basis. - 1 The Company wrote-off the financial assets, which cannot be reasonably expected to be recovered, after initiating recourse procedures.
 However, the Company will continue executing the recourse procedures to secure their rights. - 1 The Company used the foreseeable of Taiwan Institute of Economic Research boom observation report to adjust historical and timely information to assess the loss allowance of notes receivable and accounts receivable.
 The Company use provision matrix to estimate expected credit loss under the provision matrix basis.
 The provision matrix basis based on historical default rates observed during the lifetime of accounts receivable to adjust.
 On each reporting day, the Company updated the observed historical default rates and analyzed changes.
-On December 31, 2020 and 2019, the Company expected credit loss rate during the lifetime is stated as follow:
+On December 31, 2021 and 2020, the Company expected credit loss rate during the lifetime is stated as follow:

-Notes Receivable Accounts Receivable dishonoured check Without past due 1~90 days 91 to 180 days 181 to 360 days 1 to 2 years More than 2 year Expected loss rate 100% 0% 7% 15% 25% 50% 100%
+Receivable Accounts Receivable dishonoured check Without past due 1~90 days 91 to 180 days 181 to 360 days 1 to 2 years More than 2 year Expected loss rate 100% 0% 7% 15% 25% 50% 100%